 Those that have successfully implemented conversational AI are already now starting to decrease the availability of their human operators as the first step towards complete digitalization.
 In addition to saving money by reducing their opening hours when human operators are available, they’re increasing customer satisfaction through supplying an always-available company representative.

 How do you feel when someone puts you on hold?
 Chances are, you probably don’t feel too keen on continuing the conversation.
 If that’s a common occurrence at your company, you’re likely to lose potential business, from both new and existing customers, due to impatience and frustration.
 And that’s just from today’s demanding customers - the customer of the future is likely to be even more impatient.

-Conversational AI responds instantly by default, but we’ve actually experienced that it can be too instant for some: many of our clients reported that their customers thought the virtual assistant responded too quickly.
+Conversational AI responds instantly by default, but we’ve actually experienced that it can be too instant for some: many of our clients reported that their customers thought the virtual agent responded too quickly.
 To make it more appear more “human”, we added a delay of 1-2 seconds.
 The change made it seem like the conversational AI was “typing..”, and we never heard a complaint again.

 3. Proactive abilities

-Many people think that introducing a virtual assistant has the potential to lower the quality of the service.
+Many people think that introducing a virtual agent has the potential to lower the quality of the service.
 What they need to consider is the clear trend towards self-service.
 In general, the trend is definitely a good thing because the cost of providing service goes down and customers can easily access information, but some might argue that it reduces brand interaction.

 Conversational AI can provide the best of both worlds; taking the customers back to “the good old days” when they could talk to “their guy” in a bank, travel agency or airline.
 What if you could talk to your customers like that again, one-on-one?
 What would you say?
 How much more revenue would that bring?
 Having these kinds of conversations would cost a fortune today for large enterprises.